 As we move forward with both Museum Ideas 2020 and 2021 we continue to be inspired by the words of our 2019 keynote speaker Kayleigh Bryant-Greenwell — “As museum practitioners we can allow museums to be a tool of the establishment, the powered, the oppressor.
 But through a reflective practice and a reimagining of our purpose, we can instead exercise the power of the museum towards challenging the status quo.”

 We would like to thank everyone – delegates, speakers, sponsors – for their continued support.
-As an independent conference with no direct funding and no income since mid-March this is obviously a challenging time.
-The kindness and encouragement we have received from so many means a huge amount.
-We know many in museums are going through a very difficult time and send them solidarity.
+The encouragement and support we have received from so many means a huge amount.
 We remain committed to continuing to share museum ideas and doing what we can to support the wider museum community.